akshayswaroop/kids-deliberate-practice/src/docs/product.md

 - Correct twice → mark as mastered.
 - Incorrect → streak resets, repeat sooner.
 - Reveal → counts as “neutral” (no streak advance).
-- Once all questions are mastered, controls disable and reflection banner appears.
+- Once all questions are mastered, a completion prompt appears with options to continue, pause, or return home.
+If the parent does nothing, the next set auto-loads after a short celebration window.

 ---